thefreys/thefreys.github.io/content/blogs/kristy/2024/02/14/date-string-formats/markdown.md

 # Date String formats

 I will never commit these to memory and every time I do a search, I wade through trash results.
-This morning I decided to ask the AIs and documents it here so I can be done with searching and come back here whenever I need one.
+This morning I decided to ask the AIs and document it here so I can be done with searching and come back here whenever I need one.

 This is what I asked: